 - Shortness of breath

-- Swelling in your feet, legs or abdomen
+- Swelling in the feet, legs or belly

 - Unexplained weight loss

-- Janeway lesions, which are red spots on the soles of your feet or the palms of your hands
+- Painless red, purple or brown flat spots on the soles bottom of the feet or the palms of the hands (Janeway lesions)

 When to see a doctor